I-512 Advance Parole: Essential Details You Must Know About the Document

 Common Questions About I-512 Advance Parole

 • How long is it valid?
-The I-512 Advance Parole is typically valid for one year, but check your specific document for details.
+The I-512 Advance Parole is generally valid for one year; however, it’s important to review your specific document for the exact expiration date and any conditions that may apply.

 Key Takeaways